-We have defined the principles of a methodology and a software tool to help an analyst create models of activity from activity traces, in an iterative and interactive fashion.
+We have defined the principles of a methodology and a software tool to help an analyst create models of activity from activity traces in an iterative and interactive fashion.
 These principles relate to the notion of abductive reasoning in that they consist of helping analysts form, organize, and test micro-hypotheses to explain and represent the activity.
-In particular, they help investigate what concepts and semantics describe the best the activity and represent these concepts in an ontology and this semantics in a rule engine.
+Specifically, they help investigate what concepts and semantics describe the activity the best and represent these concepts in an ontology and apply this semantics through a rule engine.
 These principles are summarized in Figure 10.